cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 Since different sensor values are on different scales, we perform global column scaling.
-Before approximating the matrix $$X$$, we scale each column by the root mean square observed entry of that sensor over all of time (so that the same scaling is applied each day).
+Before approximating the matrix $$X$$, we scale each column by the root mean square observed entry of that sensor over time (so that the same scaling is applied each day).

 Note that one might consider local column scaling before approximating the